TWUOnline/ldrs591/_pages/unit-4-assessment.md

 </ul>
 <h4>Part C</h4>
 <ul>
- 	<li>Then,  <strong>evaluate the purpose or research question</strong> in the article you chose to focus on.
+ 	<li>Then,  <strong>evaluate the purpose statement or research question</strong> in the article you chose to focus on.
 Make sure that you include your quality rating (0-3) and also the rationale/evidence for your rating in your response.</li>
  	<li>In addition, compare and contrast the common and different elements of a qualitative research question and a quantitative research question.</li>
 </ul>
 <h4>Part D</h4>